Ravine

 A ravine is generally a fluvial slope landform of relatively steep (cross-sectional) sides, on the order of twenty to seventy percent in gradient.
-Ravines may or may not have active streams flowing along the downslope channel which originally formed them; moreover, often they are characterized by intermittent streams, since their geographic scale may not be sufficiently large to support a perennial stream.
+Ravines may or may not have active streams flowing along the downslope channel which originally formed them.
+Moreover, they are often characterized by intermittent streams, since their geographic scale may not be sufficiently large to support a perennial stream.

 Definition

-According to Merriam-Webster, a ravine is "a small, narrow, steep-sided valley that is larger than a gully and smaller than a canyon and that is usually worn by running water".
+According to Merriam-Webster, a ravine is "a small, narrow, steep-sided valley that is larger than a gully and smaller than a canyon and that is usually worn by running water."
 Some societies and languages do not differentiate between a gully and ravine; in others, there is a distinction, particularly when concerning environmental management.

 Formation

 Gullies are often found in hilly or mountainous regions, where water runoff is guided downhill by steep slopes and over time erodes the landscape.
 A ravine is the final step in gully erosion, formed when a stream has eroded so severely it forms a deep cut in the earth.
 A gully can be classified as a ravine after it reaches a large depth, typically in excess of 5 m.